 i.
 Provision for, and timing of, reporting on monitoring undertaken in accordance with the Lake Shore Erosion Management Plan and on the actions required in response to that monitoring.

-Advice note: resource consents [insert consent numbers] do not authorise any remediation works which may require resource consent.
+Advice note: resource consents CRC254907 and CRC254908 do not authorise any remediation works which may require resource consent.

-Within six months of the commencement of resource consents [insert consent numbers], the consent holder must submit the Lakeshore Erosion Management Plan to the Chief Executive (or delegated nominee) Canterbury Regional Council for certification that the matters in Condition 38(a) to (i) have been addressed.
+Within six months of the commencement of resource consents CRC254907 and CRC254908, the consent holder must submit the Lakeshore Erosion Management Plan to the Chief Executive (or delegated nominee) Canterbury Regional Council for certification that the matters in Condition 38(a) to (i) have been addressed.

 Annual Reporting

-The consent holder must prepare an Annual Report which covers the period of 1 July to the following 30 June for the activities authorised by resource consents [insert consent numbers] and forward that report to the Chief Executive (or delegated nominee) Canterbury Regional Council by 30 September of each year.
+The consent holder must prepare an Annual Report which covers the period of 1 July to the following 30 June for the activities authorised by resource consents CRC254907 and CRC254908 and forward that report to the Chief Executive (or delegated nominee) Canterbury Regional Council by 30 September of each year.
 As a minimum the Annual Report must:

 a.
-Summarise the data (including flow) collected in accordance with Conditions 11 and 12 of resource consent [insert consent number], Condition 6 of resource consent [insert consent number], and provide archive quality data, corrected to account for calibration/rating changes, maintenance, and/or to remove erroneous data, collected in accordance with those conditions;
+Summarise the data (including flow) collected in accordance with Conditions 11 and 12 of resource consent CRC254907, Condition 6 of resource consent CRC254908 , and provide archive quality data, corrected to account for calibration/rating changes, maintenance, and/or to remove erroneous data, collected in accordance with those conditions;

 b.
-Provide flow verification evidence using the methods defined in Conditions 11 and 12 of resource consent [insert consent number] and Condition 6 of resource consent [insert consent number], including, but not limited to, the following:
+Provide flow verification evidence using the methods defined in Conditions 11 and 12 of resource consent CRC254907 and Condition 6 of resource consent CRC254908], including, but not limited to, the following:

 i.
 A description of the locations where verification data were collected;